Volunteer

 To sign up:

-Simply send an email to Flavia Anau, the general coordinator at: caipinapalmera@gmail.com..
-Briefly explain who you are, what is your motivation for coming to Piña Palmera and when you plan to come.
-It is important that you contact us at least 3 months before your anticipated stay.
+Simply send an email to Flavia Anau, the general coordinator at: caipinapalmera@gmail.com.Briefly explain who you are, why you are interested in volunteering at Piña Palmera, and when you would like to arrive.
+It is important that you contact us at least three months before you anticipate arriving.